 The fact the espousal of this view, which has been unanimously repeated by the now homogeneous UK media, is in contravention of our legal right to freedom of thought (Article 9 of the European Convention on Human Rights) and freedom of expression (Article 10), is further proof that the politically-declared state of emergency under which we have been living in the UK for the past two years has not been lifted with the formal suspension of coronavirus-justified regulations and restrictions.
 On the contrary, those nominally temporary measures are no longer the enforced exception and now the obeyed rule in the ‘New Normal’ under whose flag the homogeneity of the fascist state has been imposed.
 That they are now unquestioningly accepted by the UK public outside of any legal framework indicates how far we have descended into unthinking obedience and willing servitude over the past two years, and shows that — without us realising it — we are now a fascist society in everything but name, and ready to form a properly fascist state under the new forms of sovereign authority that rule over the global bisoecurity state.

-In the previous section I made some predictions about the consequences of the current crisis in capitalism and the resort to heterogeneous forms of authority by the global technocracy to avert the collapse of the financial system, which included the lockdown of the real economy for two years.
+In the previous chapter I made some predictions about the consequences of the current crisis in capitalism and the resort to heterogeneous forms of authority by the global technocracy to avert the collapse of the financial system, which included the lockdown of the real economy for two years.
 If fascism has returned to our politics, laws and cultures, like historical fascism it is in anticipation of the expected social and political reactions to the global plummet in living standards, not only among the already impoverished heterogeneous elements of society, but also in elements of homogeneous society.
 Capitalism has progressively developed the means to first crush and then seduce the working class into compliance, but it needs the middle classes to administer the apparatus of the state.
 This is precisely the type of crisis in capitalism that Bataille identified as having the potential to unite the heterogeneous elements of society into a force for social and political change.
-As I discussed in the previous section, the Bank of International Settlements warned that such a challenge to the ‘international global order’ should not be underestimated, and will be ‘a force to contend with for years to come’.
+As I discussed in the previous chapter, the Bank of International Settlements warned that such a challenge to the ‘international global order’ should not be underestimated, and will be ‘a force to contend with for years to come’.

 From this point of view, the hugely increased government authoritarianism and state violence in Western societies over the past two years was a test-case of the even greater violence and authoritarianism to come, and which the totalitarianism of the global biosecurity state is designed to control and suppress in advance.
 Although the economic infrastructure of the global biosecurity state, therefore, is necessarily different from the economic conditions that gave rise to fascism in Europe in the 1920s, not only has it also risen from a crisis in global capitalism that is the latest in what can justifiably and accurately be described as its long decay, but many of the superstructural forms of historical fascism have returned in the nation states of the West.
 As I’ve argued, the sovereign, imperious elements of Western societies are no longer invested in the fascist Leader, but have instead been assumed by the global forms of technocratic governance by which we are now ruled.
 Like historical fascism, the authority of this technocracy is both religious and military; but this time they are united not in the authoritarian nationalism of the nation state but in the totalitarianism of the global biosecurity state.
 Indeed, biosecurity, which has supplanted parliamentary sovereignty as the ultimate source of law and the supreme power in Western democracies, is the unification of religious and military power; and it’s under its absolute authority — the authority of fascism — that we are now living.